Dakota Johnson to Star in ‘Madame Web’ for Sony

 Related Stories

-Madame Web is one of a number in development as the studio builds out its Sony Universe of Marvel Characters.
-Sony, which controls the film rights to Spider-Man and other related characters, has already released Venom (2018) and Venom Let There Be Carnage (2020) and has the Jared Leto movie Morbius due out in April.
-Sony also has Kraven the Hunter in the works with star Aaron Taylor-Johnson
+Madame Web is one of a number of projects in development as the studio builds out its Sony Universe of Marvel Characters.
+Sony, which controls the film rights to Spider-Man and other related characters, has already released Venom (2018) and Venom: Let There Be Carnage (2020) and has the Jared Leto starrer Morbius due out in April.
+Sony also has Kraven the Hunter in the works with star Aaron Taylor-Johnson.

 The studio is riding high following the release of Spider-Man: No Way Home, which has grossed $1.74 billion globally, the highest in Sony history.